 Currently, most of the studies exploring diet and stress have focused on the effects of stress on dietary behaviours, rather than how diet may influence stress.
 As such, we do not have enough research to help us understand the direct effects of healthy or unhealthy diets on coping with stress.

 At best, studies have shown that in the short-term, intake of palatable and/or high carbohydrate food is associated with improved mood, decreased perceived stress and reduced plasma cortisol concentrations.
-This is not surprising, otherwise individuals wouldn’t get any benefits from comfort foods as they seem to do.
-But sadly, chocolate is a quick-fix only.
+This is not surprising, otherwise we wouldn’t get any benefits from comfort foods as they seem to do.
+But sadly, chocolate is only a quick-fix.
 In the long-term, healthier dietary patterns are known to be associated with better mood.
 In addition, we know that healthy diet may play an important role in our stress-regulation system – the hypothalamic-pituitary-adrenal (HPA) axis – which controls the body’s cortisol levels.
-For example, adherence to a dietary pattern close to the Mediterranean diet, which was abundant in vegetables, fruits, fish, nuts and olive oil, was shown to be associated with decreased levels of HPA axis disturbances.
+For example, adherence to a dietary pattern close to the Mediterranean diet, which is abundant in vegetables, fruits, fish, nuts and olive oil, was shown to be associated with decreased levels of HPA axis disturbances.

 What does this all mean?

 While we know that stress can influence our eating behaviours, research is not yet at a stage where we can recommend specific dietary advice to help cope with stress.
-However, we do know that from our own research at the Food and Mood Centre, long-term adherence to healthier dietary patterns is associated with better mood.
-In short, next time you’re feeling stressed, instead of subsiding to quick-fix cravings try other stress-reduction techniques such as exercise and mindfulness and above all else, pick your carrots over chocolates.
+However, we do know that from our own research at the Food & Mood Centre, long-term adherence to healthier dietary patterns is associated with better mood.
+Of course, occasional comfort or stress is not always a huge problem, but may be something to consider focusing on if it’s happening frequently, adversely affecting your health, or is the only method you have to cope with stress.
+There are plenty of other stress-reduction techniques you cam incorporate such as enjoyable physical activity, chatting with a friend, or mindfulness.